ppy/osu-wiki/wiki/Reporting_bad_behaviour/Abuse/en.md

 ## I think I have acted inappropriately towards someone and want to admit it {id=own-advances}

 Send an email to [abuse@ppy.sh](mailto:abuse@ppy.sh) detailing any of your behaviour that you think may have been inappropriate.
 Include as many screenshots and chat logs as you can, and try to explain the context for why the behaviour was inappropriate if it is relevant.

-Your honesty and help in solving such cases is heavily appreciated, but given the inherent severity of harassment and sexual misconduct, a reduced punishment cannot be guaranteed.

 ## My email has been ignored!